 FAFSA naivety costs families money.
-A Student Loan Hero survey of 882 college students confirms that too many lack knowledge about the FAFSA (Free Application for Federal Student Aid) and are thus making college even more expensive.
+A recent Lending Tree survey of 1,000+ college students confirmed that too many lack knowledge about the FAFSA (Free Application for Federal Student Aid) and are thus making college even more expensive.

 85% didn’t know that the FAFSA determines eligibility for free aid